AdobeDocs/campaign-web.en/help/v8/workflows/gs-workflows.md

 >[!CONTEXTUALHELP]
 >id="acw_homepage_card4"
 >title="Reimagined workflow canvas interface"
->abstract="Our comprehensive graphical canvas makes it easy for you to design processes such as segmentation, campaign execution, and more."
+>abstract="Our comprehensive graphical canvas makes it easy for you to design processes such as segmentation, campaign execution, and more.
+With this advanced tool at your fingertips, you can streamline your workflow and elevate your campaigns."

 ## What is a workflow?